Dramatic video shows robbers terrorizing staff of Ballantyne Wells Fargo with pistols

 “Wells Fargo and Crime Stoppers are offering a reward in this case of up to $5,000 for anyone that has information that helps lead to the arrest of these individuals,” CMPD said in a press release.

-“Anyone who recognizes the suspects in the below photograph and video or has any other information about this case is asked to call Crime Stoppers at 704-334-1600 or visit the Crime Stoppers website at http://charlottecrimestoppers.com/.”
+“Anyone who recognizes the suspects... is asked to call Crime Stoppers at 704-334-1600 or visit the Crime Stoppers website at http://charlottecrimestoppers.com/.”

 Comments